Style of the British sovereign: Union and after

+Dominions and Commonwealth realms

 In 1922 the Irish Free State gained independence.
 In 1927 the Royal and Parliamentary Titles Act 1927 changed the description "of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas" to "of Great Britain, Ireland and the British Dominions beyond the Seas".
 The 1927 Act was also significant for opening the door to dominions (later Commonwealth realms) having the right to determine their own style and title for the sovereign, a right which was first exercised in 1953.

 The designation "Emperor of India" was dropped from the royal style in 1948 after the independence of India and Pakistan a year earlier, even though King George VI remained king of the dominion of India until 1950, when it became a republic within the Commonwealth.
 The dominion of Pakistan existed between 1947 and 1956, when it too became a republic within the Commonwealth.
 Similarly, although the republic of Ireland was constituted in 1949, "Great Britain and Ireland" was not replaced with "Great Britain and Northern Ireland" until 1953.
 In the same year the phrase "Head of the Commonwealth" was also added, and "British Dominions beyond the Seas" was replaced with "other Realms and Territories".
 Thus, the style of the present sovereign is "By the Grace of God, of the United Kingdom of Great Britain and Northern Ireland and of His other Realms and Territories King, Head of the Commonwealth, Defender of the Faith".

-Also in 1953, separate styles were adopted for each of the realms over which the sovereign reigned.
-Most realms used the form, "Queen of ... and of Her other Realms and Territories, Head of the Commonwealth", omitting the title "Defender of the Faith".
-Australia, New Zealand and Canada all included a reference to the United Kingdom as well as "Defender of the Faith", but only Canada still uses this form.
-(Australia dropped both the reference to the United Kingdom and "Defender of the Faith" in 1973; New Zealand dropped the former in 1974.)
+Also in 1953, separate styles were adopted for each of the realms over which the sovereign reigned (the Commonwealth realms).
+Most realms used the form "Queen of ... and of Her other Realms and Territories, Head of the Commonwealth", omitting the title "Defender of the Faith".
+Australia, New Zealand and Canada all included a reference to the United Kingdom as well as "Defender of the Faith", but now all of them have dropped the reference to the United Kingdom, and only New Zealand retains the title "Defender of the Faith".
+(Australia dropped both the reference to the United Kingdom and "Defender of the Faith" in 1973; Canada dropped both of them in January 2024; New Zealand dropped the reference to the United Kingdom in 1974.)
 Canada also publishes an official style in the French language.

 List of changes to the royal style

+The proclamation of Elizabeth II, in 1953, was made in English and in Latin.